heanhsok/hkms-fhsu-se-project/tests/Unit/README2.txt

 testCreateOpportunityPagePost() : create an post, assign it a type, and assign it to a user updateOpportunityPagePost() : update an existing an existing opportunity page post deleteOpportunityPagePost() : delete an existing an existing opportunity page post

+- ForumCreateQuestionTest

+testCreateForumQuestion(): create a forum question and assign it to a user testUpdateForumQuestion(): update an existing forum question testDeleteForumQuestion(): delete an existing forum question